 You won’t be taking a gamble with our hotel recommendations.
 Forbes Travel Guide has been rating hotels since 1958 using an objective and independent process.
-Our incognito inspectors pose as ordinary guests and check in for a three-day, two-night stay at each property.
+Our incognito inspectors pose as ordinary guests and stay at each property.
 The inspectors test hundreds of exacting standards, with an emphasis on exceptional service, which accounts for 70 percent of a property’s rating.
 The remaining 30 percent comes from the quality and condition of the facilities.

 Here’s where you should go on your next Vegas vacation:

 A hotel-within-a-hotel, ARIA Sky Suites caters to those who want a lofty stay.
 The chic, contemporary property within the ARIA Resort & Casino complex in Las Vegas offers vast views from the top of the gleaming glass tower as well as top-of-the-line perks (airport transportation) and exclusive service (personal concierges) that will make you feel like a VIP.

 The luxurious accommodations — 400 residential-style suites with separate bedrooms, living rooms and dining areas — start at 1,050 square feet.
 Lavish touches like Jacuzzi tubs, steam showers and cutting-edge in-room technology set this hotel in a class of its own.
 See more.

 Encore at Wynn Las Vegas delivers the same exceptional service and sophistication as its flagship property, Wynn Las Vegas, but with a boutique vibe.